Travis Kelce: 2017 season

-During Week 2 against the Philadelphia Eagles, Kelce had eight receptions for 103 yards and a touchdown in the 27–20 victory.
-After just one reception for one yard in Week 3 against the Los Angeles Chargers, Kelce recorded seven receptions for 111 yards and a touchdown in Week 4 against the Washington Redskins followed by eight for 98 in Week 5 against the Houston Texans.
+During Week 2 against the Eagles, Kelce had eight receptions for 103 yards and a touchdown in the 27–20 victory.
+After just one reception for one yard in Week 3 against the Los Angeles Chargers, Kelce recorded seven receptions for 111 yards and a touchdown in Week 4 against the Washington Redskins followed by eight for 98 in Week 5 against the Texans.
 During Week 8, Kelce had seven receptions for 133 yards to pass Zach Ertz as the NFL's leading tight end in both categories, along with a touchdown.
 During Week 13 against the New York Jets, Kelce opened the game with spectacular fashion, scoring two receiving touchdowns on 90 receiving yards in the first 2 minutes and 46 seconds of regulation.
 He finished the game with 94 receiving yards on four receptions in the 38–31 loss.
 On December 19, 2017, Kelce was named to his third straight Pro Bowl.
 Kelce finished the season with a career-high eight receiving touchdowns.
 He finished second among tight ends with 1,038 receiving yards, only trailing Gronkowski's 1,084 receiving yards.
 He was ranked 24th by his peers on the NFL Top 100 Players of 2018.

 The 10–6 Chiefs entered the Wild Card Round of the playoffs against the Tennessee Titans, where Kelce finished with four receptions for 66 yards and a touchdown in the 21–22 defeat.
 He was not able to finish the game as he suffered a concussion in the first half on a hit to his helmet.